 There is no entertainment system on Aeroflot.
 A 7 hour flight with no movies, music or in-flight entertainment of any sort.
 Even the flight safety instructions are demonstrated in-person.

 Due to the cramped environment and lack of air, the entire cabin became a little too stuffy.
 This led to a lot of complaints attended to by an extremely rude staff that brushed them off saying there’s nothing they can do.
 My mother who suffers from Claustrophobia, began getting a panic attack and we called the staff for help.
 They brushed us off and disappeared; and when they hadn’t returned 20 minutes later, we called for help again.
 This happened twice before the third person we called was able to shift my mother to a different seat- thankfully, to an emergency exit seat with a little more space.
 A while later as my mother slept in her new seat, a different crew member came up to her, shook her violently and started yelling at her, saying “this isn’t your seat.
 This is a higher category seat and you haven’t paid for it so get up and move NOW.”

 Extremely humiliated, my mother began collecting her things to move back to the original seat when I saw this and finally called the other crew member (who had given her that seat) for help.
 He told me that (in an attempt to cover up for his colleague) she should move to her seat again since she was better now.
-We explained that she was getting the attack due to the cramped space, and going back would reinstate it all over again.
-A war of worlds ensued and eventually with a little help from co-passengers, she was allowed to sit there.
+We explained that she was getting the attack due to the cramped space, and going back would reinstate it.
+A war of words ensued and eventually with a little help from co-passengers, she was allowed to sit there.